-Utah Mayor Brent Taylor killed while serving in Afghanistan
+Utah mayor Brent Taylor killed while serving in Afghanistan

 "There are three great loyalties that have guided my life and everything in it, God, family, and country," he added.

-A biography for Taylor on North Ogden city's website said the mayor had served for more than a decade as an officer with the National Guard, including seven years on active duty.
+A biography on North Ogden city's website said Taylor had served for more than a decade as an officer with the National Guard, including seven years on active duty.
 He served two tours of duty in Iraq and one in Afghanistan before his most recent deployment, according to the biography.

-Taylor became mayor in 2013 after serving on North Ogden's city council.
+Taylor became mayor in 2013 after having served on North Ogden's City Council.